LaxmiSundari/LaxmiSundari/README.md

 - 💻 Java backend developer with **8+ years** of experience
 - ☁️ Microsoft Certified in **Azure Fundamentals (AZ-900)**
 - 🧩 Passionate about building **microservices**, **REST APIs**, and **cloud-native applications**
-- 🛠️ Volunteer developer at SK Soft Systems while on H4 visa, actively contributing to projects and learning
 - 🌱 Currently focused on **Spring Security**, **Docker**, **AWS**, and **Kubernetes**

 ---